NourGritli/Bon-Voyage/README.md

 # Bon-Voyage
 “Bon Voyage team is trying to provide a high level models of the reservation/booking system to build a system which is reusable in different platforms, maintainable with low cost and self-explained in its software product line while adopting the best practices of Model- Driven software Development.”

-# System description

-“Bon Voyage” is a model-based reservation system to leverage modeling benefits in online reservation systems.
-This system provides information of other companies (suppliers) as models to facilitate the booking process for the end users; for instance reserving airline flights, book hotel rooms or renting cars all in one place.
-Users can browse items based on the prices or discounts and complete the reservation; they will connect to ‘Baking Systems’ and ‘Suppliers’ to complete reservation process in anytime 24/7 and get tickets.

-Different kinds of the offers can be defined in the system, but for minimizing any future changes in the system, we defined all reservations in three main categories:
+“Bon Voyage” is an online reservation system (a website).
+The specificity of “Bon voyage” is giving access to a wide choice of flight companies, hotels and car renting agencies.
+Also, the reservation system we propose will be able to go through all the offers and only show the most interesting offers (in terms of discount/price).
+The main services that our system will provide for now are:

-• Transportation items (Flight reservation, car rental, etc.)
+•	Transport reservation/renting (e.g. flight reservation, car rental, etc.)

-• Accommodation items (Hotel room, etc.)
+•	Accommodation reservation (hotel room, etc.)

+•	Activities tickets (e.g. Concerts, museums)

+The list of the offered service might be extended as we go further in the project.

+“Bon Voyage” provides a catalog in which there is many type of services as aforementioned are:

+•	Transport reservation

+•	Accommodation reservation

-• Activity items (Concerts, museums etc.)
+•	Activity reservation

-The online customer can select one of the items by entering details and search for best available offers.
-For example by selecting “Flights”, specifying date and destination they can receive any offer from airlines in the system.
-Each of these categories has the specific form of search to get the list of most pertinent results.
-By selecting an item user can continue the process of making the reservation.
-In this system, each user needs to be authorized (have an account) and complete the payment with the bank to make the reservation and receive ticket or confirmation.
-Cancelling the orders are possible before the payment and any cancellation after the payment should be based on money return policies of the company.
+The online customer can select one of these services.
+Then, he/she can search for available offers by specifying the details that suit him/her the best.
+For example, when selecting “Transport reservation”, the customer can add the desired mean of transport, the desired date, the departure and the destination.
+Each service has its specific search filters.
+After the detailed search confirmation, the system shows a list of the most pertinent offers in order of the cheapest price.

+Once a customer is interested in an offer he/she can select it and view its details if needed.
+After that, he/she has to sign in (if an account has been made, otherwise he/she has to sign up) to book the selected service and to make the payment.
+If the payment is processed successfully, the customer receives his printable ticket or reservation confirmation.
+The customer is able to cancel the reservation before making the payment.
+Each cancelation after successful payment has to be made in accordance to its company policy.